 - The food is healthier!
-If you are growing your own food, you have control of every single thing that you do to make it grow, so you can keep it organic, chemical-free and you are eating natural foods, rather than fast food, or food that’s not actual food at all.
+If you are growing your own food, you have control of every single thing that you do to make it grow, so you can keep it organic, and chemical-free and you are eating natural foods, rather than fast food, or food that’s not actually food at all.

 - The gardening process is healthy!
-Not only is the food healthy, but being outdoors, tending to the garden itself, getting your hands into the soil, is good for your body, mind, and soul.
+Not only is the food healthy, but being outdoors, tending to the garden itself, and getting your hands into the soil, is good for your body, mind, and soul.
 There is something about getting your hands dirty that is so gratifying.
 I even take my gloves off sometimes just to feel the dirt.
 It feels nostalgic, like being a kid again.

 - You will save money!
 First, the money you save on produce will astound you!
 Second, when you grow your own veggies, you will want to eat them, hence, saving you money on other food.

 - It’s great for the environment!
-You’ll be reducing your carbon footprint by not having to go anywhere to get your fruits and veggies, and/or not have to depend on the transport of them getting to you.
+You’ll be reducing your carbon footprint by not having to go anywhere to get your fruits and veggies, and/or not having to depend on the transport of them getting to you.
 Just walk into your backyard, or your container garden on your porch, and enjoy!

 - Less waste.
 Trust us, you will not want to waste your own food.
 When you put the blood, sweat, and tears into growing your own food, you will not waste it!
-You’ll even begin making new dishes, learning new recipes for tomato sauces, cucumber dips, and squash casseroles, because you will NOT want to waste any!
+You’ll even begin making new dishes, and learning new recipes for tomato sauces, cucumber dips, and squash casseroles because you will NOT want to waste any!

 - You’ll make friends!
 When you have a garden, people LOVE to talk about how you make your garden grow.
 Oh, and you’ll love talking about it, too, because you’ll be so proud!
 Also, referring back to #6, you’ll love sharing your harvest, because again, you won’t want any to go to waste.

-- Pure aesthetics of having the garden is lovely!
+- The pure aesthetics of having the garden is lovely!
 We have ours outside of our kitchen window, and we just love seeing it in the morning.
 We also love walking out in the evenings with a glass of wine, sitting by the garden with Betty White and admiring it.
 It’s just so pretty, and a really nice addition to our yard.
 Oh, and if you don’t have a yard, having a container garden, or several containers is also aesthetically pleasing and nice to enjoy!

 - Gardening is a wonderful hobby.
 This blog post is about why you should start a spring garden, however, when you do start a spring garden, if you’re like us, one of the benefits is that you will then become an enthusiast, wanting to learn more about the process of what you can grow, and perhaps, learn more about various seasonal gardens.

-You don’t have to have a lot of space, nor a lot of skill, you just need a little bit of dirt, and dedication to start your own garden.
+You don’t have to have a lot of space, or a lot of skill, you just need a little bit of dirt, and dedication to start your own garden.
 If we can do it, anyone can.
 Feel free to message us with any questions.
 We learn more and more each season, but more than anything, we have learned the benefits of having a garden far outweigh life without one.